 Oben CT-3535 Carbon Fiber Travel Tripod with BE-208T Ball Head

-I’ve found that the best tripod is the one I have with me, and I bought this one because it was the smallest and lightest full-size, high-quality tripod I could find.
-It’s significantly smaller than the Peak Design travel tripod.
+I’ve found that the best tripod is the one I have with me, and I bought this one because it was the smallest and lightest high-quality tripod I could find.
+It’s significantly smaller and lighter than the Peak Design tripod.
 I love that I can easily carry it with my backpack (see above) and it weighs just 2.5 lbs.
 Its carrying capacity of 9lb is plenty for my gear and I’ve found it to be stable enough for long exposures.
 The only downside I’ve found is that it only gets about 5ft tall.

 Honestly, this is one of the most useful photography purchases I’ve made.
 I’ve gotten a lot of pictures that wouldn’t have otherwise been possible, because this tripod is so portable that I can actually have it with me for the duration of a trip.